 The college purchased a former Ford Model T automobile assembly plant in 1981 and renovated it for classroom and studio space.
 The building, which had been added to the National Register of Historic Places in 1976, was named the Joseph McCullough Center for the Visual Arts (JMC), after CIA's former president of 33 years.
-The JMC went through another renovation in 2010 and in late 2014, the college finished construction of a new George Gund Building, adjoined to the JMC, and a block away from CIA's new Uptown Residence Hall.
+The JMC went through another renovation in 2010 and in late 2014, the college finished construction of a new George Gund building, adjoined to the JMC, and a block away from CIA's new Uptown Residence Hall.
+A second, upperclass residence hall, was added in 2018.

-Section 1: 2017-18 Academic Calendar
+Section 1: 2020-21 Academic Calendar

-Fall 2018
+Fall 2020